McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ### Parameter

-Passing parameters is supported for each available syntax (codefence, shortcode and partial).

 | Name                  | Default          | Notes       |
 |:----------------------|:-----------------|:------------|
 | **align**             | `center`         | Allowed values are `left`, `center` or `right`. |